antvis/G2Plot/docs/common/animate-option.en.md

   delay?: number; // Delay before updating the animation }
 ```

+Where 'animation' passes in the name of the animation function, the built-in default animation function is shown in the table below, and you can also customize the animation function through 'registerAnimation'.

+**Effects of animation**, go to see [Examples](/en/examples/dynamic-plots/animation) for more information

 | Animation         | Effect                                                                                                                                                                                                         | Description                                                      |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------- |